reflectoring/reflectoring.github.io/_posts/2018-09-27-upstream-downstream.md

 Component C depends on component B which in turn depends on component A.

-Applying the Dependency Rule, we can safely say that component A is upstream from component B which is upstream from component A (even though the arrows point in the other direction).
+Applying the Dependency Rule, we can safely say that component A is upstream from component B which is upstream from component C (even though the arrows point in the other direction).

 Applying the Value Rule here is a little more abstract, but we can say that